 All deadlines for written papers, both term papers and theses, will be extended by two months.
 Students can still submit their written papers prior to the deadline.
 Please do so through the postal service to avoid entering the campus unnecessarily.

-Yes.
-However you should only come to campus in exceptional circumstance.
-Instead, we ask that you send documents by post if possible.
-V-building on Campus I will be open Monday to Friday from 8:00 - 17:00, in the event you need to load or validate your TUNIKA, drop off documents (that could not otherwise be sent by post) for the Registrar's Office, BAföG Office, Examination Office (HPA), or the submission of homework for the individual subjects (including Jura - Faculty V).
+Students are asked to send their documents to the university via post where possible and not to visit the campus.
+V-building on Campus I will be open Monday to Friday from 8:00 - 18:00, in the event you need to load or validate your TUNIKA, drop off documents (that could not otherwise be sent by post) for the Registrar's Office, BAföG Office, Examination Office (HPA), or the submission of homework for the individual subjects (including Jura - Faculty V).

 Students of Trier University and the Trier University of Applied Sciences who have financial difficulties through no fault of their own due to the corona crisis can take advantage of financial aid offered by Studierendenwerk Trier.
 This can include support as a one-off payment and loans.
 For more information, please contact Petra Longen from the StudiwerkOffice SO (petra.longenstudiwerkde, +49 651 201-3556 between 08.00 and 14.00).
 More information is also available on the Studiwerk Trier website.